maximstewart/Remote-Mouse/README.md

 Remote Mouse is a flask + pyautogui app to control a PC from your phone or any other device.

 # Fixes
-* Fixed scroll direction detection.
+* Added delete button.
-* Fixed right click detection on release.
+* Disabled touch zoom-in.

 # Notes
 * Need python 2+